suutari-ai/shuup/doc/taxes.rst

 the tax, e.g. its rate, code, name and such.
 TaxClass is is assigned to products and payment & shipping methods and CustomerTaxGroup is assigned to customers, i.e. to :class:`~shoop.core.mofe

+Notes: (TODO: (TAX) Write real docs from these notes)
+ - Taxes are not calculated automatically.
+ - Prices can be stored taxful or taxless (i.e. including or excluding taxes).
+Shop.prices_include_tax determines how prices in that shop are stored.
+Taxful and taxless prices cannot be mixed.
+ - You should usually use just the plain total_price, unit_price, discount_amount rather than taxless_total_price or taxful_total_price
+   when you can, since using the taxful/taxless prefixed version means that taxes it is possible that has to be calculated, which can be expensive.

 Settings
 --------